gerberasa/meteor-admin-1/README.md

 #### 🔹 Install
 * [install the latest version of Meteor](https://www.meteor.com/install) (tested on 1.7)
 * create new app `meteor create APPNAME --full`
-* copy across files and folders from this repo
+* copy across all files and folders from this repo
 * install dependencies `meteor npm install`
-* change default app constants in `/lib/constants.js` (client data that will not change)
+* change default app constants in `/lib/constants.js` (client data that will never change)
 * cd into the app root and run `meteor` to deploy local dev environment at [localhost:3000](http://localhost:3000/)
 * to build for production and more, visit [meteor.com/commandline](https://docs.meteor.com/commandline.html)